moebiussurfing/ofxSurfingImGui/README.md

 </details>

 Uses [ImTools](https://github.com/aiekick/ImTools) from **@aiekick**
-"Its a class for manage docking panes in a easy way, display (panes, menu, pane dialog), load/save, autolayout, etc..."
+"_Its a class for manage docking panes in a easy way, display (panes, menu, pane dialog), load/save, autolayout, etc..._"
 **WIP** porting to use into my OF projects.

 <details>